Electronic health record dashboards and clinical IT systems in use

 EHR projects usually get risky at cutover and workflow level, not just in the demo stage

-The software may be chosen already, but the real disruption usually comes from interface timing, room readiness, printer and scanner setup, user behavior, and the gap between vendor assumptions and office reality.
+The software may be chosen already, but the real disruption usually comes from interface timing, cutover decisions, workflow configuration, user behavior, and the gap between vendor assumptions and office reality.

 Replacing or migrating an EHR